 The Company reserves the right, at any time or from time to time, to extend the Exchange Offer at its discretion, in which event the term "Expiration Date" shall mean the latest time and date to which the Exchange Offer is extended.
 The Company shall notify the holders of the Old Notes of any extension promptly as practicable by oral or written notice thereof.
-However, all conditions other than those dependent upon receipt of any required governmental approval must be satisfied or waived prior to the expiration of the exchange offer (as extended, if applicable) in order for us to complete the exchange offer.
-Furthermore, if the Company elects to waive any condition, the Company must announce that decision in a manner reasonably calculated to inform the holders of the Old Notes of the waiver.
+However, in no event shall the Exchange Offer be consummated unless all conditions, other than those dependent upon receipt of any required governmental approval, have been satisfied or waived prior to the expiration of the exchange offer or any extension thereof and, if the Company elects to waive any condition, the Company must announce that decision in a manner reasonably calculated to inform the holders of the Old Notes of the waiver.